purpleidea/mgmt/docs/language-guide.md

 function API interface named `Func`.
 It can be found in [lang/interfaces/func.go](https://github.com/purpleidea/mgmt/tree/master/lang/interfaces/func.go).
 Your function must have a specific type.
 For example, a simple math function might have a signature of `func(x int, y int) int`.
-As you can see, all the types are known _before_ compile time.
+The simple functions have their types known _before_ compile time.
+You may also include unification variables in the function signature as long as the top-level type is a function.

 A separate discussion on this matter can be found in the [function guide](function-guide.md).